um-grex/grex-docs/content/english/specific-soft/espresso.md

 ### Running GPU version of Espresso

 It is possible to build a version of Quantum Espresso using GPU hardware.
 Doing so requires the NVidia HPC compilers toolkit which is available on the NGC Cloud.
-However, an easier way would be to just pull a latest Espresso version from the same NGC cloud using either [Singularuty or Podman](/software/containers).
+However, an easier way would be to just pull a latest Espresso version from the same NGC cloud using either [Singularity or Podman](/software/containers).

 [https://catalog.ngc.nvidia.com/orgs/hpc/containers/quantum_espresso](https://catalog.ngc.nvidia.com/orgs/hpc/containers/quantum_espresso)

 ## Related links
 ---